Improve Turn Times with ORBCOMM and Christenson

 Long detention periods and unauthorized use of trailers was also draining profits.
 “For example, we realized that some of our assets were missing and unaccounted for,” Christenson said.
 “We believed that some trailers were being hauled by other carriers and used occasionally by customers as additional warehouse space.
 This had a significant impact on our bottom line, so we had to figure out a way to know what was happening with trailers once they were out of our yards.”

-With a goal to increase capacity without further expanding its trailer fleet, optimize trailer visibility and deter unauthorized use, Christenson set out to find a solution that would deliver:
+With a goal to increase capacity and improve turn times without further expanding its trailer fleet, optimize trailer visibility and deter unauthorized use, Christenson set out to find a solution that would deliver:

 - Real-time visibility of trailer location to help monitor trailers and high-value freight